 Restoring about 8 acres of floodplain plant community diversity and structure with native plantings and removal of invasive plant species;

 Hydraulically reconnecting the restored area at both ends to the Sammamish River to make the project accessible as off-channel rearing habitat for salmonids, with an emphasis on Chinook and Coho salmon.

-The presently undeveloped project site is owned primarily by City of Bothell and King County and is zoned as Public Park Open Space on land located to the west of 102nd Ave NE.
+The project site is owned primarily by City of Bothell and King County and is zoned as Public Park Open Space on land located to the west of 102nd Ave NE.

-A portion of the Sammamish River public trail runs through the site and will be affected by culvert installations during a portion of July and/or August 2016 due to fish window restrictions.
-A section of the parking lot adjacent to 102nd Ave NE will be fenced off for construction traffic from approximately June to September 2016.
-After culvert installation is completed, trail usage will be briefly interrupted for trucks entering and exiting the site during August and September.
+A portion of the Sammamish River public trail runs through the site and was affected by culvert installations during a portion of summer 2016 due to fish window restrictions.
+A section of the parking lot adjacent to 102nd Ave NE was fenced off for construction traffic from mid June to September 2016.
+After culvert installation was completed, trail usage was briefly interrupted for trucks entering and exiting the site during August and September.